Moving Into a New Home is Very Exciting, But it Comes With a Big To-Do List

 The answer is: A home is only as safe as it is secure.
 This means that just like someone picking a lock, or breaking a window, thieves have found ways to trick a smart home.
 Hackers are the biggest threat you have when it comes to a smart-home.
 Specifically, if you have smart-locks and cameras that are all connected.

 But Don’t Worry Yet You Jetson Family Wannabe!

 There are ways to make your home, harder to “crack” or hack into than others.
 Here are some safety tips to apply to your smart-home and all of your interactions with technology to keep you safe:

 1. Always use two-factor authentication 2.
 Your security system being connected to cameras is a MUST 3.
-Smart Locks, or smart keys that only you an a few loved ones have or know about 4.
-Doorbell Cameras/ Cameras in general- always check before you answer your door or cell-phone 5.
+Smart Locks, or smart keys that only you and a few loved ones have or know about 4.
+Doorbell cameras/cameras in general, always check before you answer your door or cell-phone 5.
 Always have protective software uploaded into your devices (this isn’t an option for all smart-hubs) 6.
 Back up your devices and cameras on a regular basis 7.
 Use emails and internet (wifi) safely.
 Never open spam, or click on links that you don’t know of.
 8. Choose strong and encrypted passwords for all of your devices, and don’t share them 9.
-Make commands with you voice-assistant that make you answer a question when you come in the door, to verify your identity.
-10. Most importantly, to informed and up-to-date.
+Make commands with your voice assistant that make you answer a question when you come in the door, to verify your identity.
+10. Most importantly, stay informed and up-to-date.
 Keep all of your smart-devices updated, and be aware if there are any big waves of hackers messing with smart-home devices.

-If you have any questions, we would be more than happy to discuss how to set-up for home in the safest and smartest for your lifestyle.
+If you have any questions, we would be more than happy to discuss how to set-up your home in the safest and smartest way for your lifestyle.